 Place the short ribs back in the dutch oven and add the bay leaves.
 (I promise there’s beef under there!
 It’s just hiding under all the deliciousness of veggies, coffee and Guinness, can u blame it?!)

 After 2 hours, remove from the oven and serve.
 I served mine on a bed of horseradish purple mashed potatoes with caramelized shallots and topped with roasted root vegetables.
-(Because something as amazing as Guinness Braised Short Ribs can’t just be served with any ol’ potato and veggie!)

 To prepare the Roasted Root Vegetables: